isc-projects/stork/doc/troubleshooting.rst

               the agent still uses the default values.
 :Description: The agent is running using the ``stork-agent`` command.
 It uses the parameters passed
               from the command-line but ignores the ``/etc/stork/agent.env`` file entries.
-              If the agent is running as the SystemD daemon it uses expected values.
+              If the agent is running as the SystemD daemon, it uses expected values.
 :Solution:    Load the environment variables from the ``/etc/stork/agent.env`` file before running the CLI tool.
               For example, you can run ``. /etc/stork/agent.env``.
 :Explanation: The ``/etc/stork/agent.env`` contains the environment variables.
-They aren't automatically
+The Stork Agent doesn't automatically
-              loaded by the Stork Agent and it must be loaded manually.
+              load them, and it must be loaded manually.
 The default SystemD service unit is configured to load this file before starting the agent.